When the yellow sun smiles

 He looked straight into my eyes.

-The last lingering scent of the lantern shone through.
+The light of the pond and the last lingering scent of the lantern were reflected together in his eyes.

 “I have thought of you for as long as you hate me.”